Deploying a Kubernetes cluster on OpenStack with Kubespray

 When a connection is made to the service via its Public IP, a random pod will be selected, and then all network packets belonging to that connection are all sent to that single pod.
 If there’s a new connection that new traffic will go to the next pod.

-Now, if you try to reach the application with different connections, every time you try, the next pod on the line will respond.
+If you try to reach the application with different connections, the next pod on the line will respond every time you try.